odkr/sucgi/README.rst

-suCGI checks if the programme pointed to by the environment variable *PATH_TRANSLATED* is secure, sets the process' effective UID and GID to that of the UID and GID of that programme's owner, cleans up the environment, and then runs the programme.
+suCGI checks if the programme pointed to by the environment variable *PATH_TRANSLATED* is secure, sets the process' effective UID and GID to the UID and the GID of that programme's owner, cleans up the environment, and then runs the programme.